VR-25/acc/README.md

 // This automated process can be disabled by appending " --" to the switch/group.
 // e.g., acc -s s="battery/charging_enabled 1 0 --"
 // "acc -ss" always appends " --".

-// charging_switch=milliamps (e.g., 0-250) enables current-based charging control.
-// If charging switch is set to 3700-4300 (millivolts), acc stops charging by limiting voltage.
-// For details, refer to the readme's tips section.

-// Unlike the original variant, this kind of switch is never unset automatically.
-// Thus, in this case, appending " --" to it leads to invalid syntax.

-// Unless charging is enabled first, a daemon restart is required after changing this setting (automated by "acc --set" (synchronous), but not by "acca --set" (asynchronous)).

 // cooldown_capacity (cc) # Default: 50